Islamic republic

-The term Islamic republic has been used in different ways.
+The term "Islamic republic" has been used in various ways.
 Some Muslim religious leaders have used it as the name for a form of Islamic theocratic government enforcing sharia, or laws compatible with sharia.
 The term has also been used for a sovereign state taking a compromise position between a purely Islamic caliphate and a secular, nationalist republic.

-The term is currently used in the official title of three states – the Islamic Republics of Pakistan, Mauritania, and Iran.
+The term is currently used in the official name of three states – Pakistan, Mauritania, and Iran.
 Pakistan first adopted the title under the constitution of 1956.
 Mauritania adopted it on 28 November 1958.
 Iran adopted it after the 1979 Iranian Revolution that overthrew the Pahlavi dynasty.
 Despite having similar names, the countries differ greatly in their governments and laws.

-Iran and Mauritania are religious theocratic states.
-Pakistan adopted the name in 1956 before Islam was yet to be declared the state religion; this happened at the adoption of the 1973 constitution.
+Iran is a religious theocratic state, while Pakistan and Mauritania are non-theocratic civil states.
+The Sharia is the official legal system in both Iran and Mauritania, but not in Pakistan where – despite Islam being the state religion – common law is the official legal system, although it does have Islamic principles ingrained in many aspects of its laws, e.g. inheritance, partially in banking, etc. Pakistan adopted the name in 1956 before Islam was yet to be declared the state religion; this happened at the adoption of the 1973 constitution.

 Iran officially uses the full title in all governance names referring to the country (e.g. the Islamic Republic of Iran Army or the Islamic Republic of Iran Broadcasting); as opposed to its equivalents in Pakistan which are called the Pakistan Armed Forces and the Pakistan Broadcasting Corporation.
 Also, unlike the other countries, Iran uses the IRI acronym (Islamic Republic of Iran) as part of official acronyms.